Kyle Tucker Player Props: Astros vs. White Sox

 - Tucker hit .257 with 28 doubles, a triple, 30 home runs and 63 walks.

-- He scored in 63 of 163 games last season, with multiple runs in 11 of those games.
+- He scored a run in 63 of 163 games last season, with multiple runs in 11 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.